 School of Business students are encouraged to apply for endowed scholarships.
 As stated in the undergraduate catalog, awards are based primarily on academic performance.
 Please read all instructions carefully before completing the application.
 Please note that endowed scholarships will be awarded for the 2023-2024 academic year, so recipients must be enrolled at Ithaca College for AY23-24.

-For more information on specific scholarship background or eligibility requirements, please visit: School of Business Named Scholarships.
-Scholarship recipients will be asked to write a thank you letter to the donor of each award.
+For more information about specific scholarship background or eligibility requirements, please visit School of Business Named Scholarships.
+Scholarship recipients will be asked to write a thank you letter to the donor of each award they receive.

-- Students submit one application to be considered for all scholarships for which they are eligible.
+- Submit one application to be considered for all scholarships for which you are eligible.
 Incomplete applications (including the personal statement) will not be considered.

 - All applications must be submitted online through Qualtrics (link below).

 - All applications must be submitted by 11:59 pm (EST) on Wednesday, March 15, 2023.
 The application portal will not accept new submissions after this date.

 - Any questions regarding the application process can be directed to Dawn Kline, Associate Dean, at email@example.com.